 UV Sterilizers

+UV Sterilizers/Clarifiers can be connected together depending on what size pond you have in Rochester, Monroe County, NY.
 To accomplish this, they need to have a longer contact time with the water.
 Sterilizers require extremely slow flow rates compared to clarifiers.
 So, if you want to make sure you zap everything in your pond, then this is the way to go.

 You also should be aware that UV sterilizers cannot be used with certain medication applications because in addition to the effect it has on bacteria and parasites, it can have a similar effect on the makeup of certain medications, often times rendering them useless.
 So a good rule of thumb is that the sterilizer be removed or turned off when medicating.